First things first.

 Techpacker got rid of all the clutter and kept only the essentials.

-But it does a few things that fulfills your real needs better:
+But it does a few things that fulfill your real needs better:

 - ✅ Your design elements are displayed visually.